duzhewang/ProgrammingNotes/Python/PythonDShandbook/Chap01_IPython.md

 Note these results are not returned as lists, but as a special shell return type defined in Ipython.

-Another example (passing Python variables into the shell):
+- Passing Python variables into the shell: For example,

 ```
 message="hello from python"